multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 ## Testing a successful funding campaign

 For this scenario, we need both users to fund the full amount, and then owner to claim the funds.
-For simplicity, we've left the mandos generation out of this one:
+For simplicity, we've left the Mandos generation out of this one:

 ```rust
 #[test]